oranfry/simple-backups/README.md

 To use the tool, set up at least one server, then run `backup-server myserver`.

-Create the top-level backup folder (default /root/backup) and, within this, on folder for each server you want to back up.
+Create the top-level backup folder (default `/root/backup`) and, within this, one folder for each server you want to back up.
 Name these server folders after the fully qualified hostnames of each server:

 Each server folder needs a file called `files.list` listing all the patterns to be backed up.